Factsheet

 Parental attitudes about alcohol have a major influence on adolescent drinking.
 Supplying alcohol to your adolescent is one way of implicitly giving your approval for them to drink, and potentially misuse, alcohol.

-Additionally, it is important to remember that even small amounts of alcohol (even a sip) can be harmful to adolescents.
+Additionally, it is important to remember that even small amounts of alcohol can be harmful to the developing adolescent brain.

 Myth 3: "If I give my child alcohol to take to a party, I can limit how much they will drink."